Stat-WangXG/GoFIC/README.md

 Here is a general explanation of what is contained in this folder.

-Smoking Cessation Data: Murray Smoking Cessation data, data example used in the manuscript
+Smoking Cessation Data: Murray Smoking Cessation data, data example used in the manuscript.

 iccgof: Main R application for the developed methods.